 A: The length of 12-25 amino acids is recommended as the best length of the peptide.
 Because the length of 10-12 amino acids is the standard size as based on a B cell epitope.
 The exception to this length requirement occurs in the case of antibodies to phosphor-specific sites or other modification-specific sites.
 Phosphorylation of a single residue produces minor conformational changes in an epitope.
 Peptides of 8-12 amino acids with the modification centrally located are selected to enhance the production of phosphor-specific antibodies.

 A: For immunization, if the antigen is soluble we prefer a minimum concentration of 1 mg/mL in a sterile neutral buffer (with no additives) for immunization purposes.
-Please ensure that your sample does not contain anything harmful/toxic, for example, urea, formalin, sodium azide, glycerol, extreme pH, high salt, high concentrations of imidazole or guanidine.
+Please ensure that your sample does not contain anything harmful/toxic, for example, urea, formalin, sodium azide, glycerol, extreme pH, high salt or high concentrations of imidazole.
 If you are unsure, please contact us for detailed information.
 If the antigen is lyophilized, please provide the protocol for reconstitution.

 For using solution-sorting screening strategy, the buffer should avoid containing primary amine (e.g. Tris).